PenguinPops/box-count-tracker/README.md

 ## Features

-- Add, edit, and delete boxes
+- Add, edit, and delete entries
-- Track counts and details for each box
+- Track counts and details for each entry
 - Clean and user-friendly interface
 - Report generation
 - Statistics overview